RicardoGoncalves-CS/CSharpLearning/Week 5/README.md

 var result = numbers.Where(n => n > 10).OrderBy(n => n).Take(5);
 ```

-The Where extension method filters the numbers based on a condition that specifies that the number should be greater than 10.
+The **Where** extension method filters the numbers based on a condition that specifies that the number should be greater than 10.
 The OrderBy extension method sorts the resulting sequence in ascending order based on the numbers.
 The Take extension method then takes the first five numbers from the sorted sequence.

 It is important to note that method syntax is more flexible and powerful than query syntax because it allows developers to chain together multiple operations in a single statement.
 It is also more efficient because the compiler can optimize the query execution by combining multiple operations into a single operation.

-### Lambda Expression
+### Lambda Expressions

 A lambda expression is a concise way to define an anonymous function in C#.
 It allows developers to define a small piece of code that can be passed as an argument to a method or used as a delegate.